gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 distribution would have a
 different x-axis scaling.
-In this situation, the observed slope of 0.052 is really far from any possible values that can be obtained using permutations as shown in Figure \@ref(fig:Figure7-8).
+In this situation, the observed slope of 0.052 is really far from any possible values that can be obtained using permutations as shown in Figure \@ref(fig:Figure7-9).
 The p-value would be reported as
 $<0.0001$ for the two-sided permutation test.

-(ref:fig7-8) Permutation distribution of the slope coefficient in the Bozeman temperature linear regression model with bold vertical lines at
-$\pm b_1=0.56$ based on the observed estimated slope.

 ```r